visenze/visearch-sdk-swift/README.md

 ## 1. Overview

 This SDK contains two sets of APIs that provide accurate, reliable and scalable search.
+Please use **ProductSearch** API for current latest version.

 It is an open source software to provide easy integration of ViSearch APIs and ProductSearch APIs with your iOS applications.
 See the table below for more API specific information:

 |API|Description|
 |---|---|